-Research knowledge should inform actions to address pressing behaviour change challenges.
+Knowledge built through research evidence should inform the actions that address pressing behaviour change challenges.
 Evidence reviews assemble knowledge from around the world and can illuminate potential solutions.

 Two key considerations in making evidence reviews useful are ‘take-off’ – getting the question right – and ‘landing’ – delivering review findings that are useful and compelling.